Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Caringbah South has 69 active public transport stops, all of which are bus stops.
-These stops are served by 14 different routes that together facilitate 761 weekly passenger trips.
-The area's transport accessibility is rated excellent, with residents on average located just 158 meters from the nearest stop.
+These stops are served by 14 different routes that collectively facilitate 761 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically residing 158 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Cars remain the dominant mode of transport at 92%.
+On average, there are 1.8 vehicles per dwelling, which is higher than the regional average.

 Frequently Asked Questions - Transport